About Us

 Katrina Scott

-Katrina Scott is the coordinator for Healthy Families Produce Rx (HFPRx), a produce prescription project created by Share Our Strength and its partners to provide access to fresh produce to families in rural Louisiana.
-In this role, she handles the on-the-ground communication and coordination between program participants, partners and other stakeholders in southern Louisiana.
+Katrina Scott is the Health Systems Associate where she plays a key role in the day-to-day operations and management of the Medicaid Food Security Network and other Health Systems team projects, leading external communications such as the MFSN News Digest, and co-planning convenings and events.
+Previously, she was the coordinator for Healthy Families Produce Rx (HFPRx), a produce prescription project created by Share Our Strength and its partners to provide access to fresh produce to families in rural Louisiana.
 Before working for Share Our Strength, Katrina worked as a field researcher on longitudinal studies for the University of Michigan’s Institute of Social Research.
 She has a bachelor’s degree in communications from the University of Florida and a master’s degree in cultural anthropology from the City University of New York Graduate Center.
 Katrina started her career in broadcast journalism, working as a television news writer and producer at MSNBC, WNYC Radio, WWOR-TV & WVUE-TV before moving into the field of social science research.
 She moved from Jersey City, NJ to New Orleans, LA in 2008.
 Katrina enjoys cooking but loves baking.

 Courtney Smith